Over 50% of Australians don't have a Will or estate plan, let alone other important medical and life documentation in place.

 We believe something as important as estate planning should be easy, and have developed a unique package called MyLife Documents™.
 This unique offer allows you to prepare five essential estate planning legal documents easily, in one go, for a fixed price and under the consultation of an expert Wills and Estate Planning lawyer.

-Taking the frustration, confusion and months of legal negotiation out of the picture, Maurice Blackburn Lawyers will work with you over two consultations to prepare five vital documents;
+Maurice Blackburn will work with you to prepare five vital documents.

 The appointment of a Medical Treatment Decision Maker is different to a POA, as they are tasked specifically with making medical decisions for you if you are ill or injured and unable to make them for yourself.